couchbase-examples/couchbase-tutorials/tutorial/markdown/nodejs/ottoman-express.md

 The tests are configured in the `__test__` folder.

-To run the tests, run the below command after copying the content of the `dev.env` file to the `test.env` to ensure it uses the same database configuration:
+To run the tests, create a copy of `config/test.env.example` file and rename it to `config/test.env` and add the values for the Couchbase connection.

 ```bash
 # Execute this command in the project's root directory